Let Us Travel To Iran

 Although two novels do not a trend make, that won’t stop me from declaring one: The Persian Jewish novel has come of age.

 In “Caspian Rain,” Nahai tells the story of Omid and his wife, Bahar.
 She is from a poor observant family; he’s from a wealthy assimilated one.
 Although ostensibly narrated by Yaas, their young daughter, Nahai lets us enter each character’s world and uses the specifics of their lives, the details of their class differences, their social standing as Jews in Iran and within the Jewish community itself, as well as the pressures from their in-laws, Yaas’ school and Muslim society to render an emotionally complex portrait of a couple imprisoned each in their own way by marriage and family.
 But it is also Yaas’ story, as she has a secret all her own, trying to make sense of it all.

-At this point, although I don't want to give away any important plot points, let me reveal that I know Nahai.
-We served together on the board of the writer's organization, PEN Center USA.
-She is also a monthly columnist for this newspaper.
-However, those are just two of Nahai's impressive credentials.
+At this point, although I don’t want to give away any important plot points, let me reveal that I know Nahai.
+We served together on the board of the writer’s organization, PEN Center USA.
+She is also a monthly columnist for the Jewish Journal of Los Angeles, where this column also appears.
+However, those are just two of Nahai’s impressive credentials.

 Nahai was born in Iran and holds a master’s degree in international relations from UCLA and an master of fine arts in writing from USC, where she currently teaches creative writing.
 She has consulted for the Rand Corp. and done research for the U.S. Department of Defense.